yehonatanke/AncientHeb_Converter/README.md

 - This program is designed to work only with Hebrew text.
 - This program is intended for personal purposes and may require further development for accurate script conversion.

+## License

+This program is released under the [MIT License](https://github.com/yehonatanke/AncientHeb_Converter/blob/main/LICENSE).
+Feel free to use, modify, and distribute the code in accordance with the terms of the license.

 ## Author

 yehonataKe